Rimini protocol: Political support

 Support for the Rimini Protocol has even been found in retired politicians.
 Yves Cochet, the former Minister of Environment of France and author of Pétrole apocalypse, has been supportive.
-The closest endorsement of the Rimini Protocol by politicians can be found in The Oil Depletion Protocol: A Plan to Avert Oil Wars, Terrorism and Economic Collapse (Heinberg, 2006).
+Some of the first endorsements of the Rimini Protocol by politicians can be found in The Oil Depletion Protocol: A Plan to Avert Oil Wars, Terrorism and Economic Collapse (Heinberg, 2006).
 Its author states in the preface that his book was written with the "silent collaboration" (p.
 XI) of the aforementioned Colin Campbell, the petroleum geologist who first proposed the Rimini Protocol alongside Kjell Aleklett.
 The list of former politicians who endorse this book (and, arguably, by extension, the Rimini Protocol) are as follows: Andrew McNamara, MP, Parliament of Queensland, Australia; Roscoe G. Bartlett, U.S. Congressman belonging to the Republican Party; and Michael Meacher, former member of the U.K. parliament belonging to the Labour Party.
 In regard thereto, Campbell proclaims: "And then ... you have the people I call the Renegades.
 These are senior politicians who are now out of office and being freed from the system, are able to tell the truth.
 And some of them do."

+In 2011 the Portuguese Parliament passed an official resolution to ask the government of that country to adopt the protocol, after a proposition by the Communist Party of Portugal.
+The proposition received the support of parliamentary members of the proponent PCP, and also of PS, PSD, Bloco de Esquerda and Os Verdes parties.